Zapopan

 The name Zapopan means "among the sapote trees".
 It derives from the Nahuatl word tzapotl "sapote" with the addition of the locative suffix -pan.
-It also has the nickname of “ex Villa Maicera” ("former Corn Village"), as it used to be a major producer of corn.
+It also has the nickname of "ex Villa Maicera" ("former Corn Village") since the municipality used to be a major producer of corn.
 Its seal was designed by José Trinidad Laris in 1941 for the 400th anniversary of the city's founding.